ritvikindupuri/PhantomBand/README.md

 ## Usage Guide

-1.  **Configure Simulation:** Use the controls on the left-hand panel to set the initial parameters for your scenario (Environment, Interference Level, Deception Target, Timesteps).
+1.  **Configure Simulation:** Use the controls on the left-hand panel to set the initial parameters for your scenario (Environment, Propagation Model, Interference Level, Deception Target, Timesteps).
 2.  **Upload Signal Data (Optional):** Click the "UPLOAD FILE" panel to select a `.csv` or `.txt` file containing signal data from your local machine.
 The AI will use this data to inform its generation process.
 3.  **Run Analysis:** Click the "RUN ANALYSIS" button.
 The application will send your configuration to the Gemini API and generate a new scenario.
-4.  **Review the Scenario:** Read the generated narrative in the "Generated Deception Scenario" panel to understand the context of the simulation.
+4.  **Review the Scenario:** Read the generated narrative in the "Generated Deception Scenario" panel.
+Expand and collapse timesteps for clarity.
+Notice how technical terms are highlighted for quick identification.
 5.  **Analyze the Spectrum:**
     -   Use the **Data Visualizer** to view the RF spectrum for the current timestep.
     -   Use the **playback controls** (play/pause button and slider) to move through the different timesteps and observe changes.